joehowells/morland-cipher/README.md

 pip install -r requirements.txt
 ```

+Note: This project was developed in Python 3.13.
+Older versions may work but have not been checked.

 ## Usage

 Run the main script from the shell to decrypt the provided ciphertext using the provided word list: